paladinze/guts/README.md

 # Guts

-A Nx-based monorepo that contains some important stuff (most likely just for learning purpose, not for production use).
+A Nx-based monorepo that contains some important stuff (most likely just for learning purpose).

 ## Project structure